mozilla/www.ccadb.org/policy.md

 When required by a Root Store Operator policy, CA Owners MUST adhere to the current version of this policy.
 Failure to adhere to this policy MAY result in a Root Store Operator disabling a CA Owner’s root certificates, removing them from the corresponding Root Store, or the application of other technical or policy restrictions.

 Regardless of more specific provisions in these requirements, CA Owners have an overarching responsibility to keep the information in the CCADB about themselves, their operations and their certificates accurate, and to make updates in a timely fashion.
 Minimally, CA Owners with certificates included in a Root Store MUST ensure their information stored in the CCADB is kept up to date as changes occur.
+This responsibility includes the timely population of new data fields or values added to the CCADB.
 When a timeline is not defined for a requirement specified in this policy, updates MUST be submitted to the CCADB within 14 calendar days of an activity being completed.

 All CCADB disclosures MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.